shnam7/gulp-tron/README.md

 # gulp-tron

 Easy to use, configuration based gulp build manager.
-Users can create gulp tasks with simple configuration.
-At the same time, users can defien build function as part of the configuration leveraging BuildStream API.
+Users can create gulp tasks with simple configurations.
+At the same time, users can defien build function as part of the configuration.

-It provides major two benefits:

--   Easy to building task dependency hierarchy.
--   Easy to define build process leveraging BuildStream API.

-Focus on build actions, rather than environment setup.

 ## Features

 -   Quick and easy gulp task creation using configuration.
--   Rich BuildStream API to help define build process.
+-   Convenient BuildStream API to help define build process.
 -   Easy to add clean and watch tasks with minimal efforts
 -   Browser-sync support in the build configuration.
 -   Easy Plugin support to develop and share build actions.